 If you need to par-bake or blind bake your crust, it’s easy!
 Once your pie crust is trimmed and fluted, prick it all over with the tines of a fork and pop it in the fridge to chill it for 15-20 minutes.

-Next, loosely line your pie crust with parchment paper, then fill it with pie weights or dried beans.
+Next, loosely line your pie crust with a pre-formed pie parchment liner or a piece of parchment paper, then fill it with these pie weights that I’ve come to love or dried beans.
 Note- if you use beans, you can reuse them over and over as pie weights, but you can’t use them for cooking once you’ve used them to blind bake.
 Just keep them stored in an airtight container.

 Bake the pie as directed in your recipe.